projectweekend/RMQ-Utils/README.md

 }
 ```

-The `post_create` method must be implemented in a sub-class.
+The `post_create` method is implemented in your sub-class.
 It will receive two input parameters:

 * `user_key` - The same value received in the message
 * `credentials` - A dictionary representing the Rabbit account info for the account that was just created.
 It has the following keys: `username`, `password`, `vhost`